Affiliate Disclosure: All links earn commissionReading Time: 4 minutes

 - Although ANT+ HR-only broadcasting might work separately.

 - It SHOULD re-broadcast the data from external sensors that feed the 945 – but I’m not sure that’s 100% working ATM (it will when out of beta)

 My first thought was “Why is no-one else using Zwift run on a Sunday morning?“

 Then my thoughts turned to the timing of this beta feature announcement by Garmin.
-Probably, the new VIRTUAL RUN profile is to counter the initial excitement surrounding NPE’s RUNN device which senses and broadcasts treadmill speed and incline as well as your cadence.
+Probably, the new VIRTUAL RUN profile is to counter the initial excitement surrounding NPE’s RUNN treadmill sensor which senses and broadcasts treadmill speed and incline as well as your cadence.
 Although I’m not 100% sure why Garmin would want to be ‘spiteful’ in that way as Garmin has no directly competing product to Runn (yet)…maybe they have an imminent Ble/ANT+ footpod to announce…but then why add Virtual Run to the firmware?
 There’s an interesting angle here somewhere but I can’t yet fathom it.